zvxzdx/runeforge-wiki-ru/runeforge2.md

 # Runeforge 2.0 is here

 Runeforge came a long way, now we want to present Runeforge 2.0.
 Please note, that the website is still in BETA.
 Bugs and missing functions can still occur.
+If you notice a bug, please let us know on our [Discord](https://discord.com/invite/runeforge) Server!

 # How to become a Creator